-During the 2022 field season, the Adirondack Park Invasive Plant Program's (APIPP) invasive species management stewards (stewards) spent approximately 18 weeks surveying and/or managing terrestrial invasive species at several recreational facilities and access points including:
+During the 2023 field season, the Adirondack Park Invasive Plant Program's (APIPP) invasive species management stewards (stewards) spent approximately 18 weeks surveying and/or managing terrestrial invasive species at several recreational facilities and access points including:

-- 42 New York State administered campgrounds - 117 recreational access points such as trailheads, parking lots, and boat launches
+- 41 New York State administered campgrounds - 152 recreational access points such as trailheads, parking lots, and boat launches

-Of the 42 campgrounds surveyed, 38 were found to contain one or more terrestrial invasive species.
+Of the 42 (including 2022 survey results from Lake George Islands which was not surveyed in 2023) campgrounds surveyed, 40 were found to contain one or more terrestrial invasive species.
 Infestations of APIPP's target species were mapped using The Nature Conservancy's (TNC) Invasive Plant Mobile Monitoring System (IPMMS).
-Bush honeysuckle was the most commonly mapped species, present at 71% of surveyed campgrounds.
-Reed canary grass and garlic mustard were also common, present at 55% and 48% of surveyed campgrounds, respectively.
+Bush honeysuckle was the most commonly mapped species, present at 76% of surveyed campgrounds.
+Reed canary grass and garlic mustard were also common, present at 64% and 48% of surveyed campgrounds, respectively.
 When feasible, priority infestations were managed using mechanical control techniques.

 Figure 1.
-Summary of invasive plant species present at NYSDEC administered campgrounds in 2022.
+Summary of invasive plant species present at NYSDEC administered campgrounds in 2023.

-Four campgrounds were free of all target terrestrial invasive plant species.
-Eleven years of survey and management results indicate there is significant opportunity for successful control and local eradication of many species at Adirondack campgrounds.
-Since the program's inception, garlic mustard abundance at New York State Department of Environmental Conservation (NYSDEC) campgrounds has declined by approximately 91%, while purple loosestrife has declined by 98%.
+Two campgrounds were free of all target terrestrial invasive plant species.
+Twelve years of survey and management results indicate there is significant opportunity for successful control and local eradication of many species at Adirondack campgrounds.
+Since the program's inception, garlic mustard abundance at New York State Department of Environmental Conservation (NYSDEC) campgrounds has declined by approximately 86%, while purple loosestrife has declined by 99%.
 With continued annual management, there is a high likelihood for many infestations to be significantly reduced in abundance or locally eradicated.
 However, there are notable exceptions at select campgrounds where particularly large infestations are unlikely to be eradicated, even with sustained allocation of resources.
 Nevertheless, most infestations can be effectively suppressed to minimize impacts to the environment, economy, and human health.